 The food industry was given two years to make changes.
 Between December 2007 to December 2009, Health Canada released data on the food industry’s response to the trans fat guidelines.
 The data showed that the trans fat rules were helping the food industry change their products but there is still further progress that needs to be made.

 Most Canadians exceed the recommended limits of trans fat intake.
-In 2012, the Health Minister Aglukkaq confirmed that the government will continue with a voluntary approach instead of regulation with the food industry.
-Canada’s Food and Drug Regulations require trans fat content be declared in the Nutrition Facts table.
+In 2012, the Health Minister confirmed that the federal government would continue with a voluntary approach instead of regulation with the food industry.

 Dietitians of Canada supported the restriction of trans fats in restaurants in British Columbia in 2009 - BC was the first Canadian province with such an initiative and a recent evaluation demonstrated almost full compliance.
 In September 2014, we issued a media release outlining DC's support for a new campaign in Quebec: Dietitians of Canada wants to see trans fats banned in Québec restaurants